Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 560, in theory, should perform much faster than the Radeon HD 4550 256MB in general. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 560 should be much faster than the Radeon HD 4550 256MB overall. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the GeForce GTX 560 is a better choice, by a large margin. (explain)
+Pixel RateIf using a high resolution is important to you, then the GeForce GTX 560 is superior to the Radeon HD 4550 256MB, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison